Launch (boat): History

+Use in the United Kingdom

-Civilian use in the UK
+Civilian use in the United Kingdom

 On the River Thames the term "launch" is used to mean any motorised pleasure boat.
 The usage arises from the legislation governing the management of the Thames and laying down the categories of boats and the tolls for which they were liable.

-Military use in the UK
+Military use in the United Kingdom

 Motor Launch was the designation for a type of vessel used in World War I and World War II by the Royal Navy and some other navies for inshore work defending harbours (Harbour defence motor launch) and defending the coast from submarines.
 The World War II boats were typically 60 to 115 ft long and carried relatively light armament – a few depth charges, one or two small guns and a few machine guns.

 The Royal Air Force used various boats to support flying boats and to rescue the crews of aircraft that had crashed at sea.
 The RAF High Speed Launches, such as the Type Two 63 ft HSL, of World War II were derivatives of motor torpedo boat designs.